 What is Saran Sports International Limited and Where is it Available

 Saran Sports International Limited sits on the rights, sublicensing, telecom, or distribution side of the World Cup 2026 picture for Ireland (Eire).
-That means the company matters, but it is not always the exact brand viewers should search for on matchday.
+The company matters, but the matchday destination is usually the downstream channel, app, or operator attached to it.

-The practical setup is to keep RTÉ ready on television and RTÉ Player while waiting for the downstream Irish commercial route to be named more clearly.
+The practical setup is to keep RTÉ ready on television, RTÉ Player, and RTÉ Radio 1 while waiting for the downstream Irish commercial route to be named more clearly.
 That is more realistic than assuming the legal Saran Sports name itself is a matchday destination.

 If you want the territory version of the same topic, use the Broadcasting hub to jump to the country guide that matches your market.